What Happens When You Stop Paying Credit Cards?

 Your debt can go to a collection agency

-If you fail to make payments after four to six months, your debt may be charged off.
+If you fail to make credit card payments after four to six months, your debt may be charged off.
 At this point your credit card issuer may send your account to a debt collection agency.

 You may start to receive phone calls, letters or emails from a collection agency or debt collector, not your original creditor.[6]
 A relatively new rule also allows them to contact you on social media with certain limitations.[7]
 In addition, a charge-off, can remain on your credit report for seven years.[8]